Last Update: 01/11/2022

 Mexico’s economy is especially strong in the service sector.
-In 2017, this sector represented 66.2% of GDP and employed 62% of the labor force, while the industrial sector represented 31% of GDP and employed 23.8% of the labor force, and the primary sector represented 2.8% of GDP and employed 13.6% of the labor force.
-The Mexican economy has grown at an average annual rate of 2.2% in the last ten years, in spite of the adverse global environment.
-It is foreseen that it will continue growing during 2019 and 2020.
+In the 3rd quarter of 2022, this sector represented 63.38% of GDP and employed 62.33% of the labor force, while the industrial sector represented 28.90% of GDP and employed 25.41% of the labor force, and the primary sector represented 3.36% of GDP and employed 12.26% of the labor force.
+In the period between 2010 and 2018, the Mexican economy grew at an average of 2.8%, however, due to the fall in oil prices in 2019 and the global economic crisis caused by COVID-19 in 2020, the economy has been affected in recent years.
+It is foreseen that it will grow during 2022.
 This growth will be strengthened by the economic development strategy of the Mexican Government that includes a consolidation of domestic consumption as a result of the implementation of social programs and financial inclusion, an increase of private investment in infrastructure and strategic sectors, a higher level of public investment, and an increase in exports as a consequence of the reconfiguration of global value chains.

-Instituto Nacional de Estadística y Geografía (INEGI), PIB and National Accounts.
+Instituto Nacional de Estadística y Geografía (INEGI), PIB and National Accounts, 2022.